adarsh-hub/client-server/README.md

 # client-server
-Client-Server model in C programming for basic auction-bidding application
+Client-Server model in C programming for basic auction-bidding application with multithreading and concurrent processing